Vishwavijeth/Course-Recommender/README.md

 # Course-Recommender

-This project implements a comprehensive AI-powered Course Recommender System using Streamlit, built as a capstone project for the IBM Machine Learning Professional Certificate.
+This project implements a comprehensive AI-powered Course Recommender System using Streamlit.
 It features multiple recommendation algorithms, delivering course suggestions based on user preferences and ratings.

 ## Notebook overview